folkforms/markdown-to-x/docs/structure.md

 4. Verify that the user page loads
 ```

-Then your structure document might look like this:
+And our structure document might look like this:

 ```
 # {title}